What comes to mind when you think of artificial intelligence?

 Can you tell which squares contain Chihuahuas and which show blueberry muffins?
 Can artificial intelligence tell the difference?
 The Discovery Place exhibit provides some surprising answers.

 #3.
 Race matters with AI

 Cameras loaded with facial-recognition software are everywhere in China, and video footage in the Discovery Place exhibit takes you there.

-But here in the U.S., a growing number of police departments are using that same technology to locate suspects.
+But here in the U.S., many police departments use that same technology to locate suspects.

 Because so much is at stake, Newquist said, the tech companies that are developing new generations of AI must do more to recruit and train people of color, lest (even more) racial bias gets built into the systems.

 The exhibit will help you see other reasons why that’s important.